Plaza de Bolívar: Pre-Columbian history

 The history of Bolívar Square goes back to pre-Columbian times, when the area was inhabited by the Muisca.
-The indigenous Muisca, one of the four grand civilisations in the Americas, had an advanced knowledge of the solar and lunar cycles, represented in their complex lunisolar Muisca calendar.
+The indigenous Muisca, one of the four grand civilisations in the Americas, (together with the Inca, Aztec, Mayan, and Olmec civilizations) had an advanced knowledge of the solar and lunar cycles, represented in their complex lunisolar Muisca calendar.
 At various locations throughout their Muisca Confederation, the people constructed temples honouring their main deities; Sué, the Sun, and his consort Chía, the Moon.

 Studies published about the Muisca astronomy in 2011 and 2017 by Julio Bonilla Romero, revealed that the Sun seen from the northeastern corner of Bolívar Square, at the June solstice rises exactly above Monserrate and at the December solstice above Guadalupe Hill.
 At the equinoxes of March and September, Sué rises from the valley between these two landmarks in the Eastern Hills of the city.

 Colonial history

 Conquistador Gonzalo Jiménez de Quesada, after defeating the last zipa of the southern Muisca Tisquesusa in 1537, founded the city of Bogotá on 6 August 1538.
 Two other main expeditions reached the newly founded capital of the New Kingdom of Granada in 1539; led by Nikolaus Federmann from the east and Sebastián de Belalcázar from the south.
 The Spanish conquistadors established the first cathedral of the city on the northeastern corner of the Plaza Mayor.

 From the city's founding, the square was the site of a pillory, "La Picota," where public punishments were conducted for nearly a half-century.
 It was replaced by a public water source in 1583.

 During the early colonial period, the Plaza Mayor was a market square, where circus acts, civil, religious and cultural events, and until 1681 bullfights were held.
 In the same year, a fountain was built on the square.
 The first buildings were the primitive cathedral on the eastern side, followed by a three-story building constructed in 1545, two-story buildings on the northern and western edges for the principal merchants of the city in 1570, and between 1578 and 1582 the Real Audiencia building in the southwestern corner was built.
 In the southeastern corner of the square, the Mayor School of San Bartolomé, a secondary school institution, originally a university, was established by the Jesuits in 1604.
 The Holy Chapel was built at the end of the 17th century and the Viceroyalty Palace on the southeastern corner started construction in 1719 and was inaugurated in 1724.
 The Palace was completely burned down in 1776.

 The present-day Primary Cathedral on the eastern side dates from the early 19th century; construction was started in 1807 by Domingo de Petres and finished in 1823.